jennifertrinh/jennifertrinh.github.io/_posts/2014-12-15-a-life-of-walt-disney.markdown

 ---
 layout: post
-title:  "Doggy Photoshoot"
+title:  "Startup life at CleanRobotics"
 date:   2017-3-26 01:00:00
-last_modified_at:  2014-12-15 01:00:00
+last_modified_at:  2018-2-18 01:00:00
-excerpt: "Mutts can be models, too.
-I lived with a lovely little dog named Ada (after Ada Lovelace) in Santa Cruz..."
+excerpt: "Recycling is hard.
+Is this coffee cup recyclable?
+Should I toss this plastic food box or recycle it?"
-categories: photography
+categories: work
-tags:  photography santa cruz
+tags:  jobs cleanrobotics operations
 image:
   feature: ada.jpg
   topPosition: 0px